 Project Server 2010 aids both governmental organizations and private sector enterprises by providing the ability to prioritize and assess projects using multiple scenarios for portfolio planning.
 It does this by utilizing key portfolio modeling capabilities, including:

-Strategic value, financial value, and risk score analysis, to provide objective comparisons of portfolio scenarios.
+Strategic value, financial value, and risk score analysis, to provide objective comparisons of portfolio scenarios

-The use of the cost constraint analysis view to help model varying budget constraints that employ an optimization algorithm to recommend the project portfolio that best aligns to the business strategy of the enterprise.
+The use of the cost constraint analysis view to help model varying budget constraints that employ an optimization algorithm to recommend the project portfolio that best aligns to the business strategy of the enterprise

-The use of efficient frontier, strategic alignment, and compare scenario views to provide key information to help executives identify tradeoffs, and evaluate and refine portfolio selection.
+The use of efficient frontier, strategic alignment, and compare scenario views to provide key information to help executives identify trade-offs and evaluate and refine portfolio selection

 Creating and running multiple scenarios for planning portfolios of projects provides the opportunity for PMOs and key decision makers throughout the enterprise to have rich (yet objective) conversations regarding capital investment decisions and resource planning.